The Gift of the Magi

 While the mistress of the home is gradually going through these stages of sadness, take a look at the home.
-A furnished flat at $8 per week that said impoverished very effectively.
+A furnished flat at $8 per week that said poor very effectively.

 In the lobby below was a letter-box into which no letter would go, and a doorbell that didn’t work.
 Underneath it was a card bearing the name “Mr James Dillingham Young.”

-The “Dillingham” had been included during a former period of prosperity when its possessor was being paid $30 per week.
-Now, when the income was shrunk to $20, though, they were thinking seriously of contracting to a modest and unassuming D. But whenever Mr James Dillingham Young came home and reached his flat above he was called “Jim” and greatly hugged by Mrs James Dillingham Young, already introduced to you as Della.
+The “Dillingham” had been included during former good times when its owner was being paid $30 per week.
+Now, when the income was shrunk to $20, though, they were thinking seriously of reducing it to a modest and unassuming D. But whenever Mr James Dillingham Young came home and reached his flat above he was called “Jim” and greatly hugged by Mrs James Dillingham Young, already introduced to you as Della.
 Which is all very good.

-Della finished her cry and attended to her cheeks with the powder rag.
+Della finished her cry and dried her cheeks with a rag cloth.
 She stood by the window and looked out dully at a grey cat walking a grey fence in a grey backyard.
 Tomorrow would be Christmas Day, and she had only $1.87 with which to buy Jim a present.
 She had been saving every penny she could for months, with this result.
 Twenty dollars a week doesn’t go far.
 Expenses had been greater than she had calculated.
 They always are.
 Only $1.87 to buy a present for Jim.
 Her Jim.
 Many a happy hour she had spent planning for something nice for him.
-Something fine and rare and sterling — something just a little bit near to being worthy of her happiness of being with Jim.
+Something fine and rare and valuable — something just a little bit near to being worthy of her happiness of being with Jim.

 There was a tall, thin piece of mirror, known as a pier-glass, between the windows of the room.
 Perhaps you have seen a pier-glass in an $8 flat.
-A very thin and very agile person may, by observing his reflection in a rapid sequence of strips, obtain a fairly accurate idea of his looks.
+A very thin and very agile person may, by looking at their reflection in these strips quickly one after another get a rough idea of how they looked.
 Della, being slender, had mastered the art of doing this.

-Suddenly she whirled from the window and stood before the glass. her eyes were shining brilliantly, but her face had lost its color within twenty seconds.
+Suddenly she turned from the window and stood before the glass.
+Her eyes were shining brilliantly, but her face had lost its colour within twenty seconds.
 Rapidly she pulled down her hair and let it fall to its full length.